Always There When You Want To Reach Out

 The owner of Azure subscription.
 All key access and management is governed within your Azure Tenant.
 No third party has access to your keys, not even us.
 During deployment, Active Cypher creates a secured Private Cloud.
 We only track the number of keys licensed to the client.
 Once the installation completes, we have no other access or connection to the client’s cloud.

 No. Active Cypher is infinitely scalable.
-The structure and capability of Active Cypher to expand alongside a client’s need is as limitless as Microsoft Azure.
+The structure and capability of Active Cypher to expand alongside a client’s need are as limitless as Microsoft Azure.
 As a company expands, Active Cypher expands right alongside.